Global Vertical Farming and Plant Factory Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

 Prime agricultural land can be scarce and expensive.
 With worldwide population growth, the demand for both more food and more land to grow food is ever increasing.
 One solution to our need for more space is vertical farming, involves growing crops in controlled Vegetable Cultivation environments, with precise light, nutrients, and temperatures.
 In vertical farming, growing plants are stacked in layers that may reach several stories tall.

-This report contains market size and forecasts of Vertical Farming and Plant Factory in China, including the following market information:
+This report contains market size and forecasts of Vertical Farming and Plant Factory in South Korea, including the following market information:

-Top Five Competitors in China Vertical Farming and Plant Factory Market 2019 (%)
+Top Five Competitors in South Korea Vertical Farming and Plant Factory Market 2019 (%)

 Total Market by Segment: